The Great Masters of European Art 1350-1850

 Enrol on this course for $1,350 if registering before 10 Mar, 2020

-The course will require approx. 2.5 hrs of study time per week.
-There will be weekly assignments with set texts and optional further reading.
+The course will require approximately 2.5 hrs of study time per week.
+There will be further reading, weekly handouts, and optional weekly written assessments.
+The course content will remain available for six months after the course ends.

 Read our Frequently Asked Questions to find out more information about online courses.